Shiyuang-scu/ShapeCNF/README.md

 We evaluate our approach on two human acticity time-series datasets, which are often considered for change point detection.

 - [ExtraSensory](http://extrasensory.ucsd.edu): The ExtraSensory dataset is a dataset for behavioral context recognition in-the-wild from mobile sensors.
 It consists of 300,000 recorded minutes of sensor data collected from smart-phones and smartwatch of 60 subjects in the wild.
 The sensors include accelerometer, gyroscope, magnetometer, audio, location, ambient light, etc. In this paper, we only use tri-axial accelerometer data from smartwatch.
 The accelerometer data is 3-dimensional sampled in 40Hz.
 It has totally 308,306 examples with 7 primary labels and 56 secondary labels.
-Figure \ref{experiment:fig:acc_example} shows one example in accelerometer data.
 -
 - [HASC](http://hasc.jp/hc2011): The HASC dataset is the subset of the Human Activity Sensing Consortium (HASC) challenge 2011 dataset, which provides human activity data collected by portable three-axis accelerometers.
 We aim to find transition with the time-series data among 6 human activities: "stay", "walk", "jog", "skip", "stair up", "stair down".